mateoSploit/graphql_expose/README.md

     |___/          |_|             |_|                 |_|

 # graphql_expose
-A script to easily explore GraphQL APIs on the command line.
+A couple of proof of concept (PoC) scripts to easily explore GraphQL APIs on the command line and help make scanning tools more effective with GraphQL.
 Please use responsibly and for good purposes.
 Provided AS-IS.
 See LICENSE for details.

 Written for Python3